 Well, that’s how I developed this recipe.
-I had a craving for corn with lime and chile just like they serve in Mexico on a stick (or the countless neighborhoods in and around Chicago) where they slap heavy mayonnaise all over the corn and you see chile powder all over the streets from people’s falling chile.
+I had a craving for corn with lime and chili just like they serve in Mexico on a stick (or the countless neighborhoods in and around Chicago) where they slap heavy mayonnaise all over the corn and you see chili powder all over the streets from people’s falling chili.

 No time for that, which is why I put single-serving sizes into cute little see-through cups for our dinner table and it’s also great for guests, few or many.

 And when summer decides to actually arrive in Chicago, maybe we’ll feel like heading out to the neighborhoods for the original version…

 The flavors of summer really come out in this salad, blending sweet corn with a kick of chili powder and the fruitiness of mango for a dish that goes well with just about any summertime dish, especially the grilled ones.
 Just be sure to get non-GMO corn (i.e. organic).